 There are tools or softwares that excel in particular services. e.g. There are softwares that are specialized in resume screening using AI.
 Similarly, there are softwares that are focused on certain services.

 What you need is a recruitment software that can integrate with other softwares using open APIs.
 You should be able to use new upcoming tools and technologies without giving up on existing software.

 Recruiting is undergoing a significant shift.
 It is becoming more data-driven than intuition driven.

-In order to understand if buying a recruitment software has improved productivity of your recruitment team, you should be able to measure important aspects of recruitment.
+In order to understand if buying a recruitment software has improved the productivity of your recruitment team, you should be able to measure important aspects of recruitment.
 In recruiting we often measure time to fill to measure efficiency.
-We also measure cost per hire, cost per applicant, candidate applicant to candidate shortlisting ratio to measure effectiveness of your sourcing channel. e.g. you should be able to tell which recruitment vendor is sourcing best candidates for you.
-Similarly you should be able to figure which digital platform is working for you.
+We also measure cost per hire, cost per applicant, candidate applicant to candidate shortlisting ratio to measure the effectiveness of your sourcing channel. e.g. you should be able to tell which recruitment vendor is sourcing the best candidates for you.
+Similarly, you should be able to figure which digital platform is working for you.

 Your software should be able to provide such metrics to help you benchmark your performance against industry performance.

-Even though there are many software solutions for recruiting there can not be one software that will suit to every kind of organization.
-However, above 3 key points can help you in narrowing down to few from the pile of recruitment softwares.
-Modern recruiting software provide these features to accommodate most of your recruiting needs.
+Even though there are many software solutions for recruiting there can not be one software that will suit every kind of organization.
+However, the above 3 key points can help you in narrowing down to a few from the pile of recruitment softwares.
+Modern recruiting software provides these features to accommodate most of your recruiting needs.